-- Failure to maintain a grade level of 70% in classroom or practical instruction. - Failure to comply with program, hospital, or clinic policies. - Documented evidence of academic misconduct. - A single breach of confidentiality. - Conduct or attitude that is deemed objectionable or detrimental, or threatens the health, safety or welfare of any patients, invitees, or employees at the facility. - Voluntary withdrawal.
+- Failure to maintain a grade level of 70% in classroom or practical instruction. - Failure to comply with program, Marshfield Labs, or Marshfield Clinic Health System policies. - Documented evidence of academic misconduct. - A single breach of confidentiality. - Conduct or attitude that is deemed objectionable or detrimental, or threatens the health, safety or welfare of any patients, invitees, or employees at the facility. - Voluntary withdrawal.